Linuxfabrik/monitoring-plugins/check-plugins/spring-boot-actuator-health/README.md

 Monitors a Spring Boot application via its Actuator /health endpoint.
 Checks overall health status and individual component states (database, disk, mail, etc.).
-Supports fine-grained severity overrides per component and sub- component.
+Supports fine-grained severity overrides per component and sub-component.
 Alerts when the application or any component reports an unhealthy state.

 options:
   -h, --help            show this help message and exit